openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v1.md

 ```

 A user to authenticate against the Hue Bridge is automatically generated.
-Please note that the generated user name cannot be written automatically to the `.thing` file, and has to be set manually.
+Please note that the generated user name cannot be written automatically to the `.things` file, and has to be set manually.
 The generated user name can be found, after pressing the authentication button on the bridge, with the following console command: `hue <bridgeUID> username`.
 The user name can be set using the `userName` configuration value, e.g.: